How to Use LinkedIn To Promote Your Home Business

 Two ways to market your home business on LinkedIn

-Getting Started with LinkedIn Marketing
+Getting Started on LinkedIn

-- Learn how LinkedIn works.
+- Learn more about how LinkedIn works.

 - Create a LinkedIn login, if you're not already a member.